Wedding Music This Weekend

 This weekend, we took The Best Men Wedding Band’s talents are all over the country, starting with weddings in Killarney and the Malton Hotel, an afternoon function at the sumptuous Four Seasons in Ballsbridge, Dublin, after-dinner entertainment at the Middleton Park House in Westmeath, evening reception at Leixlip Manor in Kildare and late night party music at the Woodlands Hotel in Adare, Limerick.
 Then back to Co.
 Meath for some sleep – phew!

 The co-ordinator at the The Malton Hotel told us that the hotel is their own TARDIS, in that it’s bigger inside than you would think.
-He’s not wrong, it’s massive; like walking around the Millenium Dome in London – which we happened to do last Monday to see Peter Gabriel.
+He’s not wrong, it’s massive; like walking around the Millenium Dome in London.
 It was quite a large wedding and a great treat to perform there.
 ‘We have big weddings in Kerry’, he told us – this year, they had a part of 600 attending one wedding!

 The Leixlip Manor was the venue of our first ever wedding gig, oh so many years ago!
 I’d say we’ve been back there 30 times since.
 That first wedding we ever played – wow, were we nervous!
 It actually took a few years of playing wedding music to get over the nerves!